 Formed in 2003 and domiciled in Dallas, Spirit Realty Capital, Inc. is a publicly traded real estate investment trust.
 The firm’s primary focus is acquisition of single tenant real estate facilities, which are mostly free-standing, commercial real estate facilities for retail, service or distribution activities.

-The REITs current $0.72 annual dividend and its $7.96 share price as of October 26, 2017, convert to a 9.04% dividend yield.
-The trust hiked its annual dividend every year since it started paying dividends in the fourth quarter of 2013.
-Unfortunately, the share price fell by a third over the past 12 months.
+The REITs current $2.50 annual dividend and its $38.56 share price as of January 29, 2021, convert to a 6.5% dividend yield.
+The trust hiked its annual dividend every year up through 2017, and has gradually decreased it since.

-REITs Paying the Highest Dividend Yield: DDR Corp.
-(NYSE:DDR)
+REITs Paying the Highest Dividend Yield: Site Centers Corp.
+(NYSE:SITC)

-Based in Beachwood, Ohio, the DDR Corp. owns, develops and manages shopping centers in the United States and Puerto Rico.
+Based in Beachwood, Ohio, the Site Centers Corp. owns, develops and manages shopping centers in the United States and Puerto Rico.
 The firm operated as Developers Diversified Realty Corporation in the past.

-The firm’s current share price of $7.88, as of October 26, 2017, and its annual dividend payout of $0.76 yield 9.64%.
+The firm’s current share price of $11.09, as of January 29, 2021, and its annual dividend payout of $0.20 yield 1.8%.
 After more than a decade of rising annual dividends, the REIT cut its annual dividend significantly in 2009.
-However, the trust resumed hiking its annual dividends in 2011 and has continued the boosts over the past seven years.
-The share price is currently almost 50% lower than it was one year ago.
+However, the trust resumed hiking its annual dividends in 2011 and has continued the boosts over seven years, then decreasing again since 2017.